020 8556 0103 school@downsellprimary.waltham.sch.uk Downsell Road, Leyton, London, E15 2BS

 Every minute counts!

-Copyright © 2023 Downsell Primary School Website Terms & Conditions
+Copyright © 2024 Downsell Primary School

 Selct an hour and a minute and then click on Set Time